laurabento/laurabento/README.md

 ### More about me

 - 📍 Ribeirão Pires, SP.
-- 💻 Front-end Intern at Avenue Code
+- 💻 Front-end Intern at Avenue Code.
-- 📚 Student at Faculdade de Tecnologia Termomecanica
+- 📚 Student at Faculdade de Tecnologia Termomecanica.

 ### Find me 🔎